SlamaxSoftware/Slamax-Web-DK/README.md

 nor any extension/dependencies, it works with pure php code.

+### Software Licence

+SlamaxWebDK is under the Apache licence! check the licence file inside the repository before use it in your code!

 ### Support or Contact

 Need support or have some issues?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/),